 Here's how you can use gift cards to pay less for almost anything.

 The easiest source of gift cards is the retailers themselves, though that's rarely where you'll find the best deals.
-Around the holiday season, retailers may offer discounts on gift cards, bundle a small gift card with the purchase of a larger one, or include gift cards with merchandise purchases.
+Around the holiday season, retailers may offer discounts on gift cards, bundle a small gift card with the purchase of a larger one, or include gift card deals with merchandise purchases.
 A better place to look for discounted cards the rest of the year is a warehouse club like BJ's Wholesale Club, Costco, and Sam's Club.
 These retailers always offer a selection of gift cards for under retail price.

 That said, the best way by far to save on gift cards is to buy them from one of the many online gift card resellers.
 Here you'll find gift cards from most major retailers — from Target to Toys"R"Us — available at a variety of dollar values.
 Depending on what's available on the day you're shopping, deals could range from 1% off to 50% off.